 How to Analyze Product Usage

 What you need is product analytics software.
-This type of software gathers data on a product’s digital users’ journey.
-Via straight forward numbers or graphs and diagrams, it provides insights on:
+This software gathers data on a product’s digital users’ journey.
+Via straightforward numbers or graphs and diagrams, it provides insights on:

 What to Do with the Data

-Once you’ve accessed your product’s usage data, it’s a good idea to make it available to your everyone in your company that might benefit from it.
+Once you’ve accessed your product’s usage data, it’s a good idea to make it available to everyone in your company who might benefit from it.

 The product development team should utilize usage data to improve the physical product.
-This could be something as small as a graphic change because users weren’t responding well to the previous appearance or something more substantial like a feature that users were requesting.
+This could be something as small as a graphic change because users weren’t responding well to the previous appearance or something more substantial like a feature that users requested.

 Sales teams can utilize customer feedback regarding your product pricing and analyze market rates of products that are like yours.
 They can also use customer usage data to upsell certain additional features or sessions for those who seem like they might be interested.